 - Students serve on the Bridge to Care leadership board

-- Students can plan/ run sessions.
+- Students can plan/ run sessions

 - Students can be mentors

-- Help with annual flu shot.
+- Help with flu shot clinics

-- Help plan refugee annual health fair.
+- Help plan refugee annual health fair

 Bridge to Care’s efforts begin with and return to the concerns, goals, and quality of life of refugees in our community.

-To this end, we dialogue with each group to ascertain specific needs and concerns, and connect them to resources accordingly.
+We cooperate with each group to ascertain specific needs and concerns, and connect them to resources accordingly.